New England Patriots: Patriots Hall of Fame

-The Patriots Hall of Fame features 29 former players and three contributors as a part of the franchise's own hall of fame, founded to independently honor significant members of the organization within the club's history.
+The Patriots Hall of Fame features 31 former players and four contributors as a part of the franchise's own hall of fame, founded to independently commemorate significant members of the organization within the club's history.
+It is referred to by the team as "the franchise's highest individual honor".
 It was established in 1991, with John Hannah being the inaugural member.

-The physical Patriots Hall of Fame building opened in 2008 outside of the stadium at Patriot Place, presented by Raytheon Technologies.
+The physical Patriots Hall of Fame building opened in 2008 outside of the stadium at Patriot Place, presented by RTX.
 Featuring a vast collection of game-worn gear, game-used equipment, memorabilia, trophies, in addition to multiple exhibits using audio and video technology, it is periodically renovated and updated yearly.
 It is described as a "modern, interactive museum".

 A committee of media and staff selected 11 players for enshrinement between 1991 and 2001, before a six-year span of no selections.
 In 2007, in advance of the grand opening of the physical Patriots Hall of Fame in 2008, the club introduced a new nomination committee to select three candidates, with the winner of an internet fan vote being enshrined in the hall of fame.
-In order to be eligible, players and coaches must be retired for at least four years.
-Beginning in 2011, and meeting every four years, a senior selection committee has the option of voting a player who has been retired for at least 25 seasons into the hall of fame, alongside the traditional inductee.
+In order to be eligible, players and head coaches must be retired for at least four years.
+Beginning in 2011, and meeting every four-to-five years, a senior selection committee has the option of voting a player who has been retired for at least 25 seasons into the hall of fame, alongside the traditional inductee.

-Starting in 2009, contributors have been allowed to be periodically voted into the Patriots Hall of Fame.
-Former team owner and founder Billy Sullivan was posthumously inducted by owner Robert Kraft in March 2009, before the Patriots' 50th season, as the first contributor inducted.
+Starting in 2009, long-time "contributors", which can range from roles such as assistant coaches and broadcasters, have been periodically inducted into the Patriots Hall of Fame directly by owner Robert Kraft.
+Former team owner and founder Billy Sullivan was posthumously inducted in March 2009, before the Patriots' 50th season, as the first contributor inducted.